-While I’m on the subject of love, I thought I’d share some musings from American author, feminist, and social activist bell hooks’ reflections entitled All About Love: New Visions.
+While I’m on the subject of love, I thought I’d share some musings from American author, feminist, and social activist bell hooks as shared in All About Love: New Visions.

 CLARITY: Give Love Words.
 As Erich Fromm tells us, love is “the will to extend one’s self for the purpose of nurturing one’s own or another’s growth.”
 In this view, love is an action, not a feeling.

 JUSTICE: Childhood Love Lessons.
 There can be no love without justice.
 We must teach our children to treat others with respect and dignity.
 We must instill in them (and ourselves) a responsibility for their actions.